Updated February 18, 2023

-What You Will Learn In This Post
+What You Will Learn

 Content Sharing Etiquette Rule # 1:

-Use The Author’s Name As They Use It
+Use the Author’s Name as They Use It

 If the author’s name is Joseph C. Smith, Jr., don’t re-write it as Joe Smith.
 Or as Joe Smithjr.
-The author has a reason to write his name the way he does, and you should respect that.
+The author has a reason to write his name as he does, and you should respect that.

 Content Sharing Etiquette Rule # 2:

 a.
-If you are sharing or using another person’s online content, such as you might find on their website or blog, a link back to the author’s website or blog is mandatory.
+If you share or use another’s online content, such as you might find on their website or blog, a link back to the author’s website or blog is mandatory.
 Simply including their name is not enough.
-Backlinks are a major part of blogging.
-You want them, and so does the author whose work you are using.
+Backlinks are a significant part of blogging.
+You want backlinks to your work, and so does the author whose work you use.

 Content Sharing Etiquette Rule # 3:

-You Must Notify The Original Author
+You Must Notify the Original Author

 Content Sharing Etiquette Rule # 4:

 d.
-You cannot re-post an author’s content, word-for-word, and then claim it as your work, by simply changing the title.
+You cannot re-post an author’s content, word-for-word, and then claim it as your work by simply changing the title.

-Questions For Us To Think About And Discuss
+Questions to Think About